MoonlightCapital/MoonlightBot-docs/support/premium.md

 ## MoonlightBot Premium bot benefits

-* Used in less server, with better performance guaranteed
+* Used in less servers, with better performance guaranteed
 * Less likely to experience downtime, and faster recovery times
 * Has a default maximum duration of 1 year for temporary actions
 * Updates are downloaded from MoonlightBot beta, for early access to new features and improvements